-- PR6.3.
+- PR6.2.
+Identify and secure areas for future community gathering and event space in the neighborhood. - PR6.3.
 Maximize connectivity with adjacent neighborhoods through placement of bicycle and pedestrian trails. - PR6.4.
 Encourage additional public safety measures, such as additional lighting and patrols in neighborhood parks. - PR6.5.
 Support investigation of changing primary park use of the Highland 9-hole golf course, and other potential sites. - PR6.6.
-Support the needs and growth of Circus Juventus in Highland Park.

-PR7.
-Preserve natural environment and habitat.
+Support the needs and growth of Circus Juventas in Highland Park. - PR7.
+Preserve natural environment and habitat. - PR7.1.

-- PR7.1.
 Encourage management of natural resources using best management practices. - PR7.2.
 Maintain or increase tree canopy cover in parks and near the Mississippi River. - PR7.3.
 Encourage pollinator-friendly practices in parks. - PR7.4.
 Enhance the diversity of trees and other green infrastructure in parks and street boulevards. - PR7.5.
 Support efforts to remove, and discourage the planting of, non-native invasive species in parks. - PR7.6.
 Support the maintenance and development of urban green spaces, including the upkeep of gardens and landscaping, in parks. - PR8.
 Seek and leverage public and private partnerships to share open space and meeting space in the neighborhood. - PR8.1.
 Maintain and encourage continued and future cooperative relationships with public schools and private institutions to share open space such as Talmud Torah, Cretin-Derham Hall, St. Paul Academy, Jewish Community Center, and St. Catherine University. - PR8.2.
 Work with park advocacy groups on issues related to the Highland Community.